Tax Tips for American Expats Living in Mexico

 – The Foreign Earned Income Exclusion relieves US expats from paying tax on about the first $100 thousand of income earned abroad.
 The exclusion can be claimed using Form 2555, attached to your annual return.
 If you are married to a US citizen or green card holder who also has foreign income, you can both claim up to the full amount.

-- If you earn more than the maximum Foreign Earned Income Exclusion allowance, the Foreign Tax Credit allows you to claim as a credit against your US liability a dollar for every dollar of income tax you've paid to the government in your country of residence.
+– If you earn more than the maximum Foreign Earned Income Exclusion allowance, the Foreign Tax Credit allows you to claim as a credit against your US liability a dollar for every dollar of income tax you’ve paid in your country of residence.

 – If you are renting (rather than own) your home in Mexico, the Foreign Housing Exclusion allows you to claim expenses including rent, utility bills, insurance, and parking as tax deductible, normally up to the value of 30% of the Foreign Earned Income Exclusion.